-- The built-in meta-attributes (see Section 9.7.22, "Function Library") will override all attribute calls with the same name.
+- The built-in meta-attributes (see Section 9.7.23, "Function Library") will override all attribute calls with the same name.
 However, it is generally not recommended to name attributes as same as built-in meta-attributes. - A user-defined function in the meta-attribute syntax (see Section 9.7.17, "Function Definitions") will override attribute calls with the same name and the same number of arguments counted in the meta-attribute syntax.
 That is, a user-defined function with one argument (in the corresponding meta-attribute syntax called with zero arguments) will override an attribute call without arguments.
-Analogous, a user-defined function with two arguments (in the meta-attribute syntax called with one argument) will override an attribute called with one argument) will override an attribute called with one argument) will override an attribute called with one argument.
+Analogous, a user-defined function with two arguments (in the meta-attribute syntax called with one argument) will override an attribute call with index argument.